 I’m here to talk about Winston Churchill.
 I know this audience knows who he was!
 Did you know a survey of British schoolchildren reveals that one in five think he was a fictional character?
 And better than half think Sherlock Holmes was a real person?

 Butterflies are back in force at Sir Winston Churchill’s Chartwell.
 In 2009, the National Trust rebuilt the butterfly hut and gardener Stephen Humphrey took charge of raising butterflies.
 Nigel Guest, a Chartwell volunteer, immediately reported “a terrific year for butterflies.”
 For his report and color photos of Churchill’s favorite species see BBC Radio Kent, “Churchill’s Butterfly House at Chartwell.”

-David Riddle, a National Trust volunteer at Chartwell, offers the obscure history of the “Butterfly House” Churchill established to propagate butterflies on the grounds of his home:
+David Riddle, a National Trust volunteer at Chartwell, gave me the background of the “Butterfly House” Churchill established to propagate the insects on the grounds of his home:

-The Butterfly House was first used as a game larder between 1869-1889 by the Colquhoun family, who owned the Chartwell Estate between 1830 and 1921.
-In 1924, Churchill and Philip Tilden, his architect, converted the larder to a summer house by removing the east wall.
-In 1946 it was converted again, this time to a Butterfly House.…
+The Butterfly House was first used as a game larder between 1869 and 1889 by the Colquhoun family, who owned Chartwell between 1830 and 1922, when Churchill bought the estate.…